 After merging these datasets we had detailed data on 32844 LSOAs participation in parkrun and several characteristics of the LSOAs which we hypothesised may influence participation.
-Since previous work has found corelations between participation and deprivation, distance to nearest event, and population density we included all of these variables.
+Since previous work has found correlations between participation and deprivation, distance to nearest event, and population density we included all of these variables.
 We also extended the analysis to include the percent of the population of black and ethnic minority and the percent of the population who are working age.
 We included ethnicity as we hypothesised that areas with higher percentages of residents of ethnic minorities would have lower participation rates.
 We included the percent of the population that is working age as a control to limit for the effect of populations heavily skewed toward older people (e.g. care homes), or very young people (e.g orphanages/immediately around special needs schools)).
 Since participation in parkrunUK is dominated by those aged 20-60 we felt this was justified.

 We used R Software Environment to produce simple summary statistics and viewed simple correlations between the variables described.
 We then moved on to estimate the partial correlation coefficients between the variables, before running a poisson regression model on scaled data to estimate the relative influence of several determinants on parkrun participation.